ifandelse/writing/smashingmag/lux_take2.md

 # Five Qualities of Good Flux Implementations
-It's been an exciting year for my team at LeanKit.
+It has been an exciting year for my team at LeanKit.
 Last May we kicked off a project using ReactJS, and over the course of the project, we've learned a lot about React and Flux - Facebook's recommended architectural principles for React apps.
 Today we'll take a look at some of the key lessons we've learned.
 Whether you're new to React & Flux, or going as far as building your own Flux implementation, I think you'll not only enjoy this journey with us, but find some thought-provoking questions and wisdom you can apply in your own endeavors.

 ## Helpful Background
 This post assumes you have some level of familiarity with React and Flux.
 Already familiar with them?
 Feel free to skip to "What is Lux?".
 Otherwise, I recommend reading through the links below.